putaojuice/tp/docs/UserGuide.md

   * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
 * You can remove all the contact’s tags by typing `t/` without specifying any tags after it.
+Note: For this clearing, only this format will be accepted. `edit <Integer> t/`

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.